denten-books/plain-text/0-chapter.md

-categories in Wittgenstein's *Philosophic Investigations*, categories denote a set of "family" practices, which may or may not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a Venn diagram, where overlapping fields (of computation or textuality, in our case) intersect and diverge in a historically (culturally, practically) contingent and arbitrary ways.
+categories in Wittgenstein's *Philosophic Investigations*, categories denote a set of "family" practices, which may or may not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a tree diagram, where the tangled branches of computation and textuality diverge and intersect in arbitrary ways.
 These fields lie in relation to specific communities of practice, which often do not in themselves employ a controlled vocabulary.
 What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
-An engineer's evocation of code as poetry can diverge from a poet's.
+An engineer's evocation of code as poetry can differ from that of a poet's.

 There's no sense in trying to equivocate the differences between divergent languages.
 In other words, we must not get stuck arguing about definition, where those definitions exist only in their social instantiation.
-What counts as poetry, for example, can morphs from literary period to literary period.
+The definitions of poetry change from literary period to literary period.
 Those who write code by day and poetry by night might similarly employ differing if not outright contradictory definitions depending on their context.

 My aim throughout will be to find points of congruence between such disparate vocabularies, along with areas of contact between communities whose members